contensis/docs-delivery-http/model/content-type.md

 | editor | object | Editor | Configuration for the Contensis entry editor |

 ## Localized value
-A localized value is a object that has values that are keyed by [language codes](/localization.md) which allows multilingual variations of a specific property.
+A localized value is an object that has values keyed by [language codes](/localization.md).
+This allows multilingual variations of a specific property.

 ## Example